 Running an online store is a big job.
 With everything else that’s on your plate, it can be easy to overlook tasks such as WooCommerce conversion tracking, which is vital for monitoring your site’s growth.

 Fortunately, Google Analytics and the MonsterInsights plugin make it fairly easy to set up e-commerce analytics and view them right from your WordPress dashboard.
-This helps you keep one eye on your store’s sales while you stay on top of important responsibilities such as stock management and marketing campaigns.
+This helps you monitor your store’s sales while you stay on top of important responsibilities such as stock management and marketing campaigns.

 In this post, we’ll discuss the benefits of tracking WooCommerce conversions with Google Analytics.
 Then, we’ll walk you through how to set up all the necessary tools to monitor e-commerce activity on your site.
-Let’s jump on in!
+Let’s get into it!

 Why WooCommerce Conversion Tracking Is Important